hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     tables, but should reduce both noise and shoulder heights.
 Only available for the UEG and read_in systems, and in the latter it does not currently use symmetry information.

+    ..

+        [review] - JSS: O(Number of basis functions) what?  space?  time?  both?
+        [review] - JSS: Not convinced this is a more refined upper bound.

     The 'cauchy_schwarz_orderM' uses a more refined upper bound for the Hamiltonian matrix elements, but which requires O(Number of basis functions) for each particle being spawned from.